ZeroDumb/ethics-journal/src/content/blog/hacker-compass.md

 I cover an in depth example of this discovery: [When the AI Built a Scraper I Shouldn't Deliver](/blog/vibe-scraper-incident/) — the moment I realized AI doesn’t care about ethics unless you make it.

-My compass doesn't have to be yours, it doesn't even have to close, but I do believe that once you discover certain tools, abilities, or expertise, you must develop some form of "north star".
+My compass doesn't have to be yours, it doesn't even have to be close, but I do believe that once you discover certain tools, abilities, or expertise, you must develop some form of "north star".
 Your beliefs, your standards, your boundaries.

 > "If clients think you will do anything for the right amount of money, then you will always find clients willing to pay you that amount."